Blogging VS Vlogging 2020: How to Choose? [Definitive Guide]

 Vlogging PROS:A)YouTube started changing standard TV programs, and everyone can be part of it and have their channel with their audience on this platform.
 B)By being a vlogger, you can make money not even from commercials or Google AdSense, but also you can promote yourself as a reliable specialist in any field.
 People say that YouTubers became more popular than a lot of TV Show stars in the past two years.
 C)Vloggers can easily reach the audience with similar interests as they have.
 At the same time, it is easier to keep your audience longer on your channel than reading a blog post.
 D)There is a list of endless ideas of video content and challenges on YouTube.
 Viewers love to watch the same content provided by different YouTubers.

-There are three significant drawbacks of vlogging.A)If you have decided to be a vlogger, first of all, you should have some savings for starting vlogging kit.
-Needless to say, that if you want to create an informative and high-quality video, you should have at least good vlogging camera, tripod, and microphone.
+Vlogging CONS:A)If you have decided to be a vlogger, first of all, you should have some savings for starting a vlogging kit.
+Needless to say, that if you want to create an informative and high-quality video, you should have at least a comfortable vlogging camera, tripod, and microphone.
 There are many more items that are recommended for being a vlogger, but first of all, you should make sure to buy these essentials.
 B)Apart from this, the biggest cons of being vlogger is the courage to put your face in a video that could go viral on the internet.
-For most of the starters, it is a considerable challenge that must be overcome.
+For most of the starter’s fear of vlogging is a considerable challenge that must be overcome.

 If you are still considering blog or vlog and which one to choose – I could say that vlogging is the winner in this blogging vs. vlogging rival, but it depends on your content.